-The EPA also disbanded the additional panel of experts it had formed to review the National Ambient Air Quality Standards (NAAQS) for Particulate Matter, leaving just the seven people on the now reconstituted main CASAC above to cover a Herculean scientific task.
-Previous NAAQS reviews have involved forming an additional panel of experts to help the chartered CASAC in areas where it lacks expertise.
-In fact, as Greenwire reports, this has been the EPA’s practice for at least 30 years.
+Second, EPA disbanded the additional panel of experts it formed to review the National Ambient Air Quality Standards (NAAQS) for Particulate Matter (PM), leaving just the now re-constituted seven-member CASAC to cover this complicated scientific task.
+The additional panel was formed to assist with areas of the NAAQS review where CASAC members lack expertise.
+EPA has formed an auxiliary panel to assist CASAC for at least 30 years.

-By disbanding this panel, Acting Administrator Wheeler is depriving the EPA of the advice of a deep roster of highly qualified experts as the agency reviews many thousands of leading studies.
-The replacements Wheeler has picked for the main CASAC may themselves be distinguished scientists, but some are distinguished in part for using their scientific credentials to argue against environmental protections.
-In contrast to the numerous expert specialties represented by the 26 members on the disbanded panel, they have experience only in risk analysis, medical psychology, toxicology, and environmental engineering – subjects that barely scratch the surface of the range of expertise needed to advise the agency’s complex decision-making functions when reviewing the PM NAAQS.
-Only one panelist, for example, is a researcher, and he is also the only physician.
-In fact, in a policy arena notable for its reliance on epidemiology (as discussed in our posts on Curtailing High Quality Science), there does not appear to be a single member of the new CASAC experienced in this field.
+By disbanding this panel, Acting Administrator Wheeler is depriving EPA of the advice of highly qualified experts as the agency reviews many thousands of scientific studies.
+Some of the replacements Acting Administrator Wheeler picked have frequently used their scientific credentials to argue against environmental protections.
+In contrast to the numerous specialties represented on the disbanded panel, the new members of CASAC have experience only in risk analysis, medical psychology, toxicology, and environmental engineering.
+Only one panelist is a researcher, and he is also the only physician.
+In a policy arena notable for its reliance on epidemiology, there does not appear to be a single member of the new CASAC experienced in this field.